Co-Chairperson - Board of Directors, Chairperson - Yamatji Regional Committee

 He has a long history of working with the Aboriginal community, on the Commission of Elders at state as well as a regional level.
 He has accomplished this through the Department of Justice helping prisoners.
 His work with Aboriginal prisoners earned him the Order of Australia.
 He is grateful for the opportunities he has had to help his community.

 His work in native title is motivated by a desire to gain recognition for Traditional Owners.
 He wants to carry on the fight of elders who have passed before they were able to gain legal recognition of their Country and culture.

-Kathleen has a strong passion for Aboriginal communities, and consequently has completed a variety of programs and courses to further enhance her knowledge.
-She has previously served as a Director on YMAC’s Board, and was elected to the Yamatji Regional Committee in November 2016.
+Kathleen has previously served as a Director on YMAC’s Board, and was elected to the Yamatji Regional Committee in November 2016.

 Deborah is a Malgana woman.
 She currently works with the Carnarvon Aboriginal Medical Service and looks forward to contributing her cultural knowledge and kills towards her work for the Yamatji Regional Committee and Board of Directors.